kdelwat/NgujariRevised/Grammar.md

 There are three situations in which participant reference is anaphoric (and the verb can stand alone without a noun phrase subject).

-1. Intransitive clauses where the reference has been preestablished.
+1. Intransitive clauses where the reference has been preestablished, or is implicit.

         ====
         _... ? cry-AN-3RD_ +